Navegando la marea / Sailing the Tide

 What does it mean today to spy into your neighbour’s house?

 How much the city has change over the last ten years?

 The workshop will also be the opportunity to explore how much a specific place, a city and a work of art can change through time.

 Workshop organised in collaboration with kunstenfestivaldesarts and La Bellone.

 Mariano Pensotti (Buenos Aires, 1973) is an Argentinian author and theater director based in Buenos Aires.
 He studied cinema, visual arts and theater in Argentina, Spain and Italy.

 His work goes into two directions: on one side he makes stage performances with his own texts in which the play is strongly based on the work with the actors, on the other side, he makes site specific performances and installations where the main intention is to create a particular contrast between fiction and reality in public places.

 His pieces where presented in the main International Festivals, including Kunstenfestivaldesarts in Brussels, Festival d’Avignon, Under the Radar in New York, Festival d’Automne Paris, Zürcher Theater Spektakle, PuSh Festival Vancouver, Santiago a Mil, Temporada Alta Girona, HAU in Berlin, Kampnagel Hamburg, Yokohama Festival and Wiener Festwochen.

 Mariano Pensotti has received several awards worldwide.
 His texts have been published and translated into more than twenty languages.

 Trained in applied arts, fine arts and illustration, Marion Sellenet comes from the South of France though she now lives in Brussels.
 She collects papers and photos of a bygone world as well as small abandoned or lost objects.
 She handles glue, mouse and brush.
-In parallel with a work of exhibition and creation of assemblages, she conceives images for the press and the edition.
+In parallel with a work of exhibition and creation of assemblages, she designs images for the newspapers and publishers.